SEKOIA-IO/documentation/docs/integration/develop_integration/formats/parser.md

     To get for instance the `user_id` in a next stage, you can use `{{stage1.message.user_id}}`

+    ## Definitions of parsing warning and parsing error

+    A parser can encounter 2 type of issues during parsing.

+    ### Parsing warning

+    A parser can generate a parsing warning in 2 scenarios:

+    - The parsing of the event was a success but no data were extracted
+    - Some values were incompatibles with their expected data type and could not be extracted

+    ### Parsing error

+    A parser generates a parsing error when the data does not match the expected format (JSON, Key value, Grok, Date, Delimiter separated value).

     ## Filters

     Reference to a field can be extended with filters.
 Filters are separated from the field path by a pipe symbol (|).